Lauren Salzman skiing

 Centered Self Framework

-New subscribers receive a short welcome sequence — three pieces that introduce the core ideas behind this work: what integration actually means, how self-esteem functions as a natural effect of it, and what it looks like to start building a more stable internal center.
-It's the clearest entry point into everything else.
+Three pieces that introduce the core ideas behind this work: what integration actually means, how self-esteem functions as a natural effect of it, and what it looks like to start building a more stable internal center.

 3